AIF Taxation in India: Rules, Rates, and Investor Guide (2025)

 a) Capital Gains

-For Category I & II AIFs, capital gains are passed through to investors, meaning you report them in your own tax return.
+For Category I & II AIFs, capital gains are passed through to investors (retaining their nature) and must be reported in the investor’s own tax return.

 b) Interest Income

-• For Category I & II AIFs, interest earned (e.g., from debt instruments) is generally passed through and taxed in the investor’s hands at their applicable slab rate; the fund itself is not taxed on this income.
+• Category I & II: Pass-through - interest is taxed in the investor’s hands at the applicable slab rate.

-• For Category III AIFs, interest income is typically treated as business income and taxed at the fund level.
-Investors receive post-tax distributions and are not taxed again on that interest.
+• Category III: Typically treated as business income and taxed at the fund level.
+Investors receive post-tax distributions.

-Note: All tax rates mentioned are exclusive of applicable surcharge and cess.
-NRIs may be eligible for lower rates or relief under the Double Taxation Avoidance Agreement (DTAA) between India and their country of residence.
+Note: All rates are exclusive of applicable surcharge and 4% health & education cess.
+NRIs may be eligible for lower rates or relief under DTAA with a valid TRC (and Form 10F where required).

 c) Business Income